turian/audio-discrimination-crowdsource/README.md

-      fly launch # to launch the app to fly.io fly logs # to watch for logs flyctl auth login # to login to fly.io via ctl
+      fly launch # to launch the app to fly.io fly logs # to watch for logs flyctl auth login # to login to fly.io via ctl fly deploy # deploy the app
     ```

 Secrets

-- set the secrets  that we need
+- Set the secrets  that we need
       ```
         fly secrets set DEBUG="1"
         fly secrets set SECRET_KEY=""
-        fly secrets set ALLOWED_HOSTS="localhost 127.0.0.1 [::1 audio-discrimination-croudsource-dev"
+        fly secrets set ALLOWED_HOSTS="localhost 127.0.0.1 [::1 audio-discrimination-croudsource-dev.fly.dev" # the last parameter is app name
         fly secrets set CSRF_TRUSTED_ORIGINS="https://audio-discrimination-croudsource-dev"
       ```
     Or